%s1 / %s2

 CLASSICAL GUITAR ALIVE! is a weekly one-hour music with interviews program that is sound-rich, energetic, and has a positive vibe.
 It is an audience bridge-builder program that attracts both core classical audience and fans of all kinds of acoustic music.

-Classical Guitar Alive! celebrates 25 years of national distribution and airs each week on over 200 stations.
+Classical Guitar Alive! celebrates over 25 years of national distribution and airs each week on over 200 stations.
 FUNDRAISER EDITION of Classical Guitar Alive! is available here to all stations: http://www.prx.org/pieces/187790-fundraiser-editio

 CGA! is a winner at PRX's 13th Annual Zeitfunk Awards: #1 Most Licensed Producer, and #2 Most Licensed Series.